 TRICARE's retired military dental insurance is administered by a different provider: Delta Dental.
 Delta has held this contract since 2012 and now insures over 1.5 million Uniformed Services retirees.

 Under the TRDP, military retirees of any age can receive affordable dental care both in the United States and internationally.
-The insurance covers a wide range of dental treatments including dentures, implants, braces, and accident and emergency cover.
+The insurance covers a wide range of dental treatments including dentures, dental implants, braces, and accident and emergency cover.

 Eligible retirees can also enrol their spouses, plus children up to age 21 (or 23 if they are studying full time).